 Dr. Sidman received a Ph.D. in psychology from Columbia University in 1952.
-He has held positions as a research psychologist at Walter Reed Army Institute of Research and the E. K. Shriver Center for Mental Retardation and Developmental Disabilities, where he served as director of the Behavioral Sciences Department.
-Dr. Sidman has taught countless students at Columbia University, Harvard Medical School, the University of Nevada, Northeastern University, and Johns Hopkins University.
-His influence is international, as he has held academic appointments at the University of São Paulo in Brazil; Keio University in Tokyo, Japan; and the University of Canterbury in Christchurch, New Zealand.
+He held positions as a research psychologist at Walter Reed Army Institute of Research and the E. K. Shriver Center for Mental Retardation and Developmental Disabilities, where he served as director of the Behavioral Sciences Department.
+Dr. Sidman taught countless students at Columbia University, Harvard Medical School, the University of Nevada, Northeastern University, and Johns Hopkins University.
+His influence was international, as he held academic appointments at the University of São Paulo in Brazil; Keio University in Tokyo, Japan; and the University of Canterbury in Christchurch, New Zealand.

 Dr. Sidman's publications in peer-refereed journals number close to 100 and have defined much of our current understanding of stimulus control, stimulus equivalence, and avoidance behavior.
 His 1960 text, Tactics of Scientific Research, is considered the first primer on within-subject research methodology.
 It is a classic that is still used today.
 Other contributions have extended to important social problems.
 The second edition of his book Coercion and Its Fallout was published in 2000, and he provided the introduction to a special issue of Behavior and Social Issues that examined terrorism from a behavioral perspective.
-Dr. Sidman is currently at work on a book manuscript titled Applied Behavior Analysis: How and Why.